pomdtr/tweety/README.md

 {
-    "command": "/opt/homebrew/bin/fish", // The command to run in the terminal "editor": "/opt/homebrew/bin/kak", // The editor to use for opening files "xterm": {
+    "command": "/opt/homebrew/bin/fish", // The command to run in the terminal "editor": "/opt/homebrew/bin/kak", // The editor to use for opening files "env": {
+        // Environment variables to set in the terminal },
+    "xterm": {
         // Xterm.js configuration (see https://xtermjs.org/docs/api/terminal/interfaces/iterminaloptions/)
         "fontSize": 14,